cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 ## Configure the relayer

-Start the relayer, use `Mars` as source blockchain and `Venus` as target blockchain.
-The ports for `Mars` are default ports, while for `Venus` the port details can be found in the `venus.yml` file.
+Configure the relayer between `Mars` and `Venus` blockchains.
+We'll be using the `--advanved` flag to pass custom port name and version.
+For `Mars` we're using the default ports, for `Venus` ports are specified in `venus.yml`.
+IBC port and version is defined in the source code of the module.

 ```bash
 # relayer configuration